Business Analysis (BUS)

 Prerequisites: ENG 109 or ENG 111 and BUS 101, BUS 102 BUS 104 and ESP 103.

 BUS 302.
-Basics of Business II.
+Basics of Business.
 (3)

 An introduction to business concepts across the major business disciplines.
-This course is designed for students without academic preparation in business who have majors outside the School of Business.
-Topics include major concepts in accounting, management, strategy, entrepreneurship, marketing, finance, and information technology.
-It exposes students to these areas in the context of the various processes a business must execute in order to add value to the customer.
+This course is designed for students without academic preparation in business who have non-business majors.
+Topics include major concepts in accounting, economics, management, strategy, entrepreneurship, marketing, finance, supply chain and information technology.
+It exposes students to these areas in the context of the various processes a business must execute in order to add value to the organization.
+There is also a significant career development component with resume consultations, mock interviews, and networking.

 BUS 340.
 Internship.
 (0-20)